DocHatty/Vulpes-Celare/README.md

 **You need a commercial license if:**

-- You are a for-profit company and/or make > $1M/year AND you want to keep modifications private
+- You are a for-profit company and/or make > $1M/year
 - You're offering Vulpes Celare as a managed service

 **The AGPL ensures:**